LukasDubsik/muni_final_work-NMR/README.md

 bash NMR.sh
 ```

-No root priviliges or nothing similar is required.
+No root priviliges or similar is required.

 ### Simulation run
 During the execution of the code, the user is informed of the progress with the terminal.
 If checkmark is present, the part passed.
 If cross is present the program terminates with message of what went wrong and where.
 There can also be present less intense *?*, which means error that can be skipped for now but user should investigate it further afterwards.